gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/install.md

 The GNU/Linux versions of **GNU ARM Eclipse OpenOCD** are packed as TGZ archives.
 Go to the [GitHub Releases](https://github.com/gnuarmeclipse/openocd/releases) page and download the latest version named like:

-* **gnuarmeclipse-openocd-debian64-0.8.0-201501181055.tgz**
+* `gnuarmeclipse-openocd-debian64-0.8.0-201501181055.tgz`
-* **gnuarmeclipse-openocd-debian32-0.8.0-201501181055.tgz**
+* `gnuarmeclipse-openocd-debian32-0.8.0-201501181055.tgz`

-As the name implies, these are Debian **tar.gz** archives, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
-Select the debian64 file for 64-bit machines and the debian32 file for 32-bit machines.
+As the name implies, these are Debian `tar.gz` archives, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
+Select the `-debian64-` file for 64-bit machines and the `-debian32-` file for 32-bit machines.

 In case you use an older distribution and encounter difficulties to run **GNU ARM Eclipse OpenOCD**, you can also try to build it from sources on your machine.
 As a last resort, if your distribution includes an OpenOCD package, you can install it using the specific tools.

-To install this package, unpack the archive and copy it to  `/opt/gnuarmeclipse/openocd/*`
+To install this package, unpack the archive and copy it to  `/opt/gnuarmeclipse/openocd/${version}`

     sudo mkdir -p /opt/gnuarmeclipse
     cd /opt/gnuarmeclipse
-    sudo tar xvf ~/Downloads/~/Downloads/gnuarmeclipse-openocd-debian64-0.10.0-201510281129-dev.tgz
+    sudo tar xvf ~/Downloads/gnuarmeclipse-openocd-debian64-0.10.0-201510281129-dev.tgz

 Note: although perfectly possible to install it in any location, it is recommended to use this location, since by default the plug-in searches for the executable in this location.